CenturyLinkCloud/PublicKB/Runner/getting-started-with-runner.md

 `https://api.runner.ctl.io/{resource}/{account alias}`

-Note: You will need access to the CenturyLink Cloud Platform as an authorized user to be able to use Runner.
+Note: You will need access to the Lumen Cloud Platform as an authorized user to be able to use Runner.

 For more information on how to use Runner, please take a look at the documentation in our [Knowledge Base](https://www.ctl.io/knowledge-base/runner)